 This is a good theory.
 However, I never saw or tested it personally.
 Let me explain this one.

-If there is current in the tank water, the cherry shrimps think there might be an up and downstream.
-They get fooled by thinking there are more water and food on the other side of the glass.
+If there is a current in the tank water, the cherry shrimps think there might be an up and downstream.
+They get fooled by thinking there is more water and food on the other side of the glass.

 So, the shrimps just jump out of the tank in search of more food and water.

-You can’t do much to prevent this except using a tank cover or lid.
+You can’t do much to prevent this except use a tank cover or lid.

 How Cherry Shrimps Jump?

-Cherry shrimps use their tail to get out of the tank.
-Basically, the tail helps cherry shrimps to move very quickly.
+Cherry shrimp use their tails to get out of the tank.
+The tail helps cherry shrimp move very quickly.

-If you observe closely, you might see that some times the cherry shrimps move lightning-fast from one spot to another.
-They do this by quickly kicking their tail and plunging them forward.
-This is a very smart way to get out of a bad situation or prey.
+If you observe closely, you might see that sometimes the cherry shrimp move lightning-fast from one spot to another.
+They do this by quickly kicking their tail and plunging forward, which is a very smart way to escape a bad situation or prey.

 Cherry shrimps use the same tactics to jump out of the tank.